 Organising your home life and work work life is tough enough for everyone.
 Those who work at home, though, encounter special challenges in keeping both their family and work obligations in their rightful places as the two realms mingle under one roof.

-Everyone’s style of and ability for organizing differs, so a one-size-fits-all approach definitely doesn’t work.
-However, these resources cover the types of things you’ll need to consider as you go about organizing your work-at-home life.
+Everyone’s style of and ability for organising differs, so a one-size-fits-all approach definitely doesn’t work.
+However, these resources cover the types of things you’ll need to consider as you go about organising your work-at-home life.

 Time is a precious commodity.
 Making the most of your time, by eliminating the commute, tops the list of reasons to work a home for many work-at-home parents.
 But time saved one place can be time wasted in another if you don’t take control of your time.

 Effective time management for work-at-home parents starts with creating some ground rules for both your family and for yourself.
 One of those rules should be to set your working hours in advance.
 This will keep you from working too much or working to little, whichever is your tendency.
 It brings better family balance because everyone knows what to expect.

 However, no matter how good you are a sticking to your ground rules, there will be distractions when you work at home.
 They will just be different from those that eat away at the day of your counterparts back in the office.
 So learning what they are for you and how to deal with distractions is an important skill.